flipp-oss/deimos/README.md

 with all the flexibility of real Ruby code, and the added advantage of having a single consistent framework to talk to Kafka.

-One of the disadvantages of Kafka Connect is that it can't detect deletions.
+One of the disadvantages of polling the database is that it can't detect deletions.
 You can get over this by configuring a mixin to send messages *only* on deletion, and use the poller to handle all other updates.
 You can reuse the same producer for both cases to handle joins, changes/mappings, business logic, etc.